 Dr. Robert Roye sees patients in Waxahachie, TX.
 His medical specialties are orthopedics/orthopedic surgery and sports medicine.
-He practices in Waxahachie, TX.
-Dr. Roye has a 4.5 out of 5 star average patient rating.
-His clinical interests include knee replacement, sleeve gastrectomy, and revision hip arthroplasty.
+His areas of expertise include knee replacement, sleeve gastrectomy, and revision hip arthroplasty.
 On average, patients gave him a rating of 4.5 stars out of 5.
-Dr. Roye is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Roye takes.
-Dr. Roye studied medicine at the University of Texas Health Science Center at San Antonio, School of Medicine.
-His medical residency was performed at the University of Oklahoma Health Sciences Center.
-He is affiliated with Baylor Scott & White Health and Pine Creek Medical Center.
+Dr. Roye is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
+Dr. Roye completed his residency training at the University of Oklahoma Health Sciences Center.
+His hospital/clinic affiliations include Baylor Scott & White Health and Pine Creek Medical Center.

 Clinical interests: Sleeve Gastrectomy, Roux-En-y Gastric Bypass, Laparoscopic Roux-En-y Gastric Bypass, Revision ...
 (Read more)

-Dr. James Ellis' area of specialization is orthopedics/orthopedic surgery.
-In addition to English, he speaks Spanish.
-His areas of expertise include knee surgery, hip surgery, and wrist surgery.
-Dr. Ellis is affiliated with Baylor Scott & White Health.
-Dr. Ellis attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then went on to complete his residency at Hennepin County Medical Center.
-He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. James Ellis is a medical specialist in orthopedics/orthopedic surgery in Dallas, TX and Waxahachie, TX.
+Dr. Ellis's clinical interests include knee surgery, hip surgery, and wrist surgery.
+Dr. Ellis honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+He attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school and subsequently trained at Hennepin County Medical Center for residency.
+Dr. Ellis speaks Spanish.
+He is professionally affiliated with Baylor Scott & White Health.